 Did someone at work invite you out for drinks?
 Say yes.
 Did a friend suggest a local restaurant or movie theatre?
 Say yes.
 Did an acquaintance add you on Facebook?
 Say yes.
 You have nothing to lose in this new season.
 So short of taking care of yourself, don’t be afraid to say yes to new people and opportunities that come your way.
 You never know what will come out of them.

 Have you moved away from home?
 Would you like to explore strategies and techniques to help you through this transition?
-Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book on our online diary.
+Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now.